SIBA Retreat Centre

-How Much By donation to cover fuel and hire of premises
+How Much A donation towards fuel costs and hire of premises is gratefully received

-The actual day on which the meditation group meets is flexible so that we are able to work around our events here.
+The actual saturday of the month on which the meditation group meets varies to work around our events.
 We send out a group email to our East Gippsland friends at the beginning of the week to let them know there will be a group the following saturday.
 If you wish be on our mailing list email us with your details or call 03 5155 0329.

 8-week Calm Abiding Meditation Course

-There will be 8-week courses conducted by Venerable Jampal in the theory and practice of Calm Abiding Meditation in Bairnsdale and Sale during February and March of 2014.
+8-week courses are conducted in the theory and practice of Calm Abiding Meditation in Bairnsdale and Sale annually.
 If you would like to kept up to date with the details of these courses then you can email us or call 03 5155 0329.